We have five factories and 19 years of experience in plant extracts

 7. Potential Side Effects and Precautions

-While Citrus bioflavonoids are generally considered safe and well-tolerated, it is important to be aware of potential side effects and precautions when consuming these compounds.
+While citrus bioflavonoids are generally considered safe and well-tolerated, it is important to be aware of potential side effects and precautions when consuming these compounds.
 Here are some points to consider:

 7.1 Allergic Reactions

-Some individuals may experience allergic reactions to Citrus bioflavonoids, particularly those who are sensitive to citrus fruits.
+Some individuals may experience allergic reactions to citrus bioflavonoids, particularly those who are sensitive to citrus fruits.
 Symptoms of an allergic reaction can include itching, hives, swelling of the face, lips, tongue, or throat, difficulty breathing, and in severe cases, anaphylaxis.
 If you suspect an allergic reaction, discontinue use and consult a healthcare professional immediately.

 7.2 Interactions with Medications

 Citrus bioflavonoids can interact with certain medications, potentially altering their effectiveness or causing adverse effects.
-Some examples of medications that may interact with Citrus bioflavonoids include:
+Some examples of medications that may interact with citrus bioflavonoids include:

 - Blood thinners: Bioflavonoids can have an antiplatelet effect, which may increase the risk of bleeding when taken with blood thinners like warfarin.